jonmad/SentimentStar/README.md

 - when the Twitter input node is enabled, this produces data to a kafka topic called 'nodered, which gets created automatically.
 There is also a 'helloworld' test in the flow to confirm Kafka connectivity.
 - the flow exposes two global variables through HTTP GET endpoints.
 These are called by the Python app.

+## The Python Application
 The Python source code is also attached.
 This has two threads, sharing global variables (probably a lazy way to do it).
 - thread 1: polls the Node-RED API running locally to get 'power' and the 'lastWindowMostPopular' tweet topic.
 - main thread: sets the star LED pattern based on the most popular topic, or turns lights off on the star if power is 'off'.

 My python app used code from https://github.com/modmypi/Programmable-Christmas-Star as the basis.

+## The ksql Application
-Kafka has just two ksql commands - a stream and a table, created as persistent queries that run continuously:
+ksql is an application that comes with Kafka that uses the Kafka Streams API under the covers.
+For this project I used ksql from the command line.
+I needed just two ksql commands - creating a stream and a table, created as persistent queries that run continuously:
 - To create a stream representing the 'nodered' topics written to by Node-RED: ksql> create stream nodered (tweettime int, tweetclass varchar) with (kafka_topic='nodered', value_format='JSON');